Preprocessing Algorithm Leveraging Geometric Modeling for Scale Correction in Hyperspectral Images for Improved Unmixing Performance: Experiments

 Visual inspection of the estimated abundance maps given in Figure \ref{fig:samson-sota-abd} reveals that the scale correction substantially enhances the quality of the abundance estimations.

-For instance, in the abundance maps corresponding to the water endmember, several algorithms erroneously predict elevated water abundance in specific regions.
+For instance, consider the predicted abundance maps corresponding to the water endmember for the cases without the proposed preprocessing algorithm.
+Several algorithms erroneously predict elevated water abundance in specific regions compared to the ground truth.
 Examination of the estimated scaling factors (Figure \ref{fig:samson-pred-mu}) indicates that these regions have been substantially down-scaled, with values close to 0.25.
-This down-scaling attenuates the magnitude of the tree endmember spectra, causing them to resemble the water signature, which typically exhibits lower magnitude.
+This down-scaling attenuates the magnitude of the tree endmember spectra, causing them to resemble the water signature, which typically exhibits a lower magnitude.
 Consequently, this spectral distortion misleads the algorithms into misidentifying these regions as water.

-Regarding the accuracy of the estimated endmember signatures measured by the SAD metric (given in Table \ref{tab:samson-sad}), significant improvements are observed primarily for the PGMSU and DeepTrans algorithms.
-Other algorithms do not exhibit notable enhancements in SAD values.
+Finally, the best performing algorithm in both cases is UST-Net, which shows an improvement with the proposed preprocessing applied.
+The error has dropped from 0.0832 to 0.0645, corresponding to an error reduction of 22\%.
+Also note that PGMSU, which had quite a high error value, has achieved an RMSE value of 0.0776, getting closer to the result of the best performer.